Blackbeing/alx-higher_level_programming/0x0B-python-input_output/README.md

 - 4-from_json_string -- Convert json string to object
 - 5-save_to_json_file -- Save object to file as json
 - 6-load_from_json_file -- Load object from file
+- 7-add_item.py -- Add items to list and save to file from cmd